 Definitions and Regulations) section of the calendar or under the Admissions Regulations section of our website for details.)

-**Acceptance of the Certificate of Conduct (Criminal Record and Vulnerable Sector Check) is at the discretion of the Health Authority of which clinical practicum is being sought.
+**Acceptance of the Certificate of Conduct (Criminal Record and Vulnerable Sector Check) is at the discretion of the Newfoundland and Labrador Health Services (NLHS) site where the clinical practicum is being sought.

 The competitive admissions process is points-based and includes: